tijmenvangulik/Ergometerspace/README.md

 Features
 - Create your own dashboard with values and gauges and other widgets
--  Row together over the internet
+-  Row together over the internet.
+(Alone or as a team)
     * See each other and projected positions
     * Share your power curve to other rowers
     * Publish a high score
     * Chat using text or audio
     * Traffic light
+    * login as observer to watch a race and collect the end times.
 - You can load your own map with a predefined course and show your rowing position on the map.
 - View your power curve and compare it with an base curve
 - Make your own base curve